paultcochrane/blog-travis-ci-com/_posts/2014-08-25-manage-private-dependencies-more-easily.md

   <figcaption>SSH Key screen in the Repository Settings</figcaption>
 </figure>

-After clicking "Add a custom SSH key" you can add a custom SSH key which will be then used in your builds:
+After clicking "Add a custom SSH key" you can add a key which will be then used in your builds:

 <figure>